stratty7/Oooze-Compounding-Crypto-Clone/README.md

 # Oooze App - A Clone of the popular Grinch Bucks or Fish Farm Site

-Saw a few of these sites had gotten big in the crypto scence over the course of 2022, and wanted to see how they worked.
+Saw a few of these sites had gotten big in crypto over the course of 2022, and wanted to see how they worked.
 Judging from the contracts, don't use them.

 First off..

 **These sites are clearly pyramid schemes, and you shouldn't put any money into them.**